"Floyd is a master of the art of the short story."--Douglas Preston, co-author of Relic

 RECENT NEWS . . .

-The Russian journal Inostrannaya Literatura will translate and reprint John's story "Molly's Plan" (it appeared first in the Strand and then in The Best American Mystery Stories) in January 2018.
+The Russian journal Inostrannaya Literatura will translate and reprint John's story "Molly's Plan" in January 2018 (that story appeared first in the Strand and then in The Best American Mystery Stories).

 An interview with John is featured in the Jan/Feb 2017 issue of Southern Writers Magazine.